02 6023 8790 admin@ramjo.nsw.gov.au

 Disaster Resilience

 Natural disasters are increasing in frequency and intensity with the impacts and costs of these disaster also increasing over the past decade.
-The Riverina Murray region is exposed to bushfires, floods, storms, heat and drought on a recurring basis with more than 27 disaster declarations issued across the region between 2020 and 2023.
+The Riverina Murray region is exposed to bushfires, floods, storms, heat and drought on a recurring basis with more than 15 disaster declarations issued across the region between 2020 and 2023.

 The Commonwealth and NSW Governments have established disaster resilience and risk reduction initiatives to deliver projects that support Australians to manage the physical and social impacts of disasters caused by climate change and other natural hazards.

-As part of these initiatives, RAMJO has been awarded approximately $694,000 in 2025-26 as part of the Disaster Ready Fund – Round 2 for the project: ‘All-hazards, risk-based approach to strategic land use planning and critical infrastructure asset management for Riverina/Murray Region’.
+As part of these initiatives, In 2023-24, RAMJO was awarded approximately $650,000 as part of the Disaster Risk Reduction Fund to complete the project: Building knowledge and improving practice in disaster risk reduction in the Riverina and Murray Joint Organisation footprint’In 2025/2026 RAMJO was awarded $633,604 as part of the Disaster Ready Fund – Round 2 for the project: ‘All-hazards, risk-based approach to strategic land use planning and critical infrastructure asset management for Riverina/Murray Region’.

 2025-26 Disaster Ready Fund – Round 2

-1) Critical Infrastructure Risk Assessments, Asset and Infrastructure Risk Management Plan Assessments and Mitigation Action Plans;
+1. Critical Infrastructure Risk Assessments, Asset and Infrastructure Risk Management Plan Assessments and Mitigation Action Plans;

-2) Land Use Planning Maturity Assessments, completion of the DPHI Natural Hazards Planning Considerations Checklist and Planning Priority Action Plans; and,
+2. Land Use Planning Maturity Assessments, completion of the DPHI Natural Hazards Planning Considerations Checklist and Planning Priority Action Plans; and,

-3) Synthesis and embedment workshops to incorporate findings from the project into council strategic documents.
+3. Synthesis and embedment workshops to incorporate findings from the project into council strategic documents.

 2023-24 Disaster Risk Reduction Fund